directus/directus/docs/contributing/running-locally.md

 Install [Docker](https://docs.docker.com/get-docker/) and ensure that the service is running.

-Navigate to the `tests` directory and run the following commands:

 ```bash
 # Ensure that you are testing on the lastest codebase
 npm run build